Introduction to Single Page Applications

 Single Page Application Terminology

-To understand how single page applications in NetSuite work, you should be familiar with the following term definitions.
+To understand how single page applications work in NetSuite, you should be familiar with these terms.

-• NetSuite User Interface Framework (UIF) – The NetSuite frontend framework for building user interfaces, written in JavaScript.
-It is a UI library in NetSuite that is loaded by default when running an SPA.
+• NetSuite User Interface Framework (UIF) – The NetSuite frontend framework for building user interfaces in JavaScript.
+This UI library loads by default when you run an SPA.
 You can use it in SPAs to get the NetSuite look and feel.
-NetSuite UIF uses features such as JSX syntax and ECMAScript module management.
+UIF uses features such as JSX syntax and ECMAScript module management.

-• Single Page Application (SPA) – A web application that dynamically updates the page when the user interacts with it, without fully reloading the page.
+• Single Page Application (SPA) – A web application that dynamically updates the page when you interact with it, without fully reloading.

-In NetSuite, SPAs are built as part of an SDF SuiteApp project and have the following components:
+In NetSuite, SPAs are built as part of an SDF SuiteApp project and includes these components:

-• SPA client script – A script that runs the application in the browser.
-The client script loads the components and can also load SuiteScript modules and custom modules.
+• SPA client script – This script runs the application in your browser.
+It loads the components and can also load SuiteScript modules and custom modules.

-• SPA server script – A script that acts as the entry point for the application and has an API that can modify the response (add scripts, perform validations, and so on).
-For example, the application can display an error if the current user does not have a specific role.
+• SPA server script – This script is the entry point for the application and has an API to modify the response (add scripts, perform validations, etc.).
+For example, the application can show an error if the user doesn't have a specific role.

-• SPA object definition – The XML definition for the SPA object in the SDF SuiteApp project.
-This file is used to define the elements of the SPA such as the SPA name, URL, and references to the location of the SPA folder and SPA script files.
-SPAs are defined in SDF as a singlepageapp SDF custom object.
+• SPA object definition – The XML file that defines the SPA object in the SDF SuiteApp project.
+It sets the SPA name, URL, references to the SPA folder and script files.
+In SDF, SPAs are defined as a singlepageapp SDF custom object.
 For more information, see Single Page Applications as XML Definitions.

-• Base URL – The URL where you access your NetSuite account.
+• Base URL – Where you access your NetSuite account.

-• Application ID – The SuiteApp application ID, which consists of the publisher ID and project ID used when creating the SDF SuiteApp project for the SPA.
+• Application ID – The SuiteApp application ID, made up of the publisher ID and project ID from when you created the SDF SuiteApp project for the SPA.

-• Custom URL – The custom URL specified in the SPA object definition XML file.
+• Custom URL – The custom URL you set in the SPA object definition XML file.

 • SuiteApps – Applications or bundles that extend NetSuite for specific industry and business needs.
-SuiteApp projects created with SDF are used to develop and deploy SPAs in NetSuite.
-For more information, see NetSuite SuiteApps.
+You use SuiteApp projects created with SDF to develop and deploy SPAs in NetSuite.
+For more information, see SuiteApp Projects.

-• SuiteCloud Development Framework (SDF) – A development framework that you can use to create SuiteApps or to customize NetSuite accounts using SuiteCloud projects.
+• SuiteCloud Development Framework (SDF) – A development framework you use to create SuiteApps or customize NetSuite accounts using SuiteCloud projects.
 For information, see SuiteCloud Development Framework.

-• SuiteCloud projects – Projects created using SDF.
-You can create two types of SuiteCloud projects with SDF: account customization projects and SuiteApp projects.
+• SuiteCloud projects – Projects you create using SDF.
+There are two types: account customization projects and SuiteApp projects.
 For information, see SuiteCloud Project Types.

 Related Topics